-The rise of Marxism and Marxist historiography in the 1970s was followed by a crisis amplified by the disintegration of the socialist system in the 1990s (see Aronson 1985; Aronowitz 1990; Wood 2007).
-Eric Hobsbawm (2011: 385) believed that the decline of Marxism had started even earlier - from 1983 that is after the actual end of the crisis epoch of the 1970s - early 1980s and lasted for about a guarter of a century until the start of the recent crisis of 2008.
+after the actual end of the crisis epoch of the 1970s - early 1980s and lasted for about a quarter of a century until the start of the recent crisis of 2008.
 But this process was accelerated by the collapse of the socialist system.
 And respectively there is observed certain dismay and some decline of Marxism.
 Many intellectuals, who had previously cast themselves as Marxists, departed from it or even became anti-Marxists.
-Some still inessential revival of Marxism occurred at the end of the twentieth century (Hobsbawm 2011: 385) and after the world crisis of 2008 (e.g., Jeffries 2012), which proves that Marxism rises during the antiphase of economic recovery.
-Many researchers still argue that even today despite the obvious limits of Marxian conceptions the depth of understanding provides a powerful tool of critical historical analysis (see, e.g., the book edited by Chris Wickham (2007); Ellen Wood (2007) argues that, with the collapse of Communism, the theoretical project of Marxism and its critique of capitalism are more timely and important than ever (see also Negri 1996, 2011).
+Some still inessential revival of Marxism occurred at the end of the 20th century (Hobsbawm 2011: 385) and after the world crisis of 2008 (e.g., Jeffries 2012), which proves that Marxism rises during the antiphase of economic recovery.
+Many researchers still argue that even today despite the obvious limits of Marxian conceptions the depth of understanding provides a powerful tool of critical historical analysis (see, e.g., the book edited by Chris Wickham [2007].
+Ellen Wood (2007) argues that, with the collapse of Communism, the theoretical project of Marxism and its critique of capitalism are more timely and important than ever (see also Negri 1996, 2011).
 Some saw the outcome from crisis (as it happened many times in the history of Marxist thought) in pessimism, others - in the appeal to the roots of Marxism, third - in the attempts to reform historical materialism which cannot succeed and some insisted on a simple rejection of historical materialism (for the analysis of new lines see Iggers 2010, 2012; see also below).
-At present, Marxism persists, and books and articles are published in rather great numbers (see, e.g., Eagleton 2011; Hobsbawm 2011; Furner 2011; Negri 2011: Woods and Grant 2015; Rockmore 2016) although this number, especially on the issues of historical materialism, becomes smaller.23 Marxism is destined to survive (Williams 2018).
+At present, Marxism persists, and books and articles are published in rather large numbers (see, e.g., Eagleton 2011; Hobsbawm 2011; Furner 2011; Negri 2011: Woods and Grant 2015; Rockmore 2016) although this number, especially on the issues of historical materialism, becomes smaller.
+Marxism is destined to survive (Williams 2018).
 The vitality of Marxism consists in the fact that, as Jameson (1996) correctly notes, it is actually the discipline about capitalism and it is aimed at description of capitalism, so its epistemological deference consists in its unprecedented ability to describe historical novelties of capitalism while the basic structural contradictions of capitalism give political and forecasting purpose to Marxism hardly separable from its analytical purpose.
-That is why whatever the vicissitudes the postmodern capitalism inevitably brings post-modern Marxism to life.
+That is why whatever the vicissitudes the post-modern capitalism inevitably brings post-modern Marxism to life.

-That is why every new crisis (and in connection with difficulties experienced by the USA and Europe and the rise of new states - India and China - crises in recent years especially in connection with President's Trump policy became almost a norm) will support Marxism and historical materialism with it.
+That is why every new crisis (and in connection with difficulties experienced by the USA and Europe and the rise of new states - India, China and others - crises in recent years became almost a norm) will support Marxism and historical materialism.
 Now we again face a deep crisis which capitalism has never experienced.
-And given the challenges faced by the United States and Europe, new crises will surely continue to break out.
-However, historical materialism will hardly evolve since it will hardly go beyond the limits defined by dogmatic theory.
-It can remain relevant in scientific, but not in political, terms (see below).
+And given the challenges faced by the United States and